-TEACH will hold it’s 29th annual high school graduation ceremony on June 10th in the Evergreen Church sanctuary in Bloomington, Minnesota.
+TEACH will hold it’s 30th annual high school graduation ceremony on June 2nd in the North Heights Lutheran Church Sanctuary in St. Paul, Minnesota.

-TEACH will hold it’s 29th annual high school graduation ceremony on June 10th in the Evergreen Church sanctuary in Bloomington, Minnesota.
+TEACH will hold it’s 30th annual high school graduation ceremony on June 2nd in the North Heights Lutheran Church Sanctuary in St. Paul, Minnesota.

 at Eureka College, June 7, 1957